 Tannis works for Driscoll’s, the major berry company, as Environmental Lead for US and Canada.
 She recently completed her PhD from Stanford’s E-IPER program where she focused on food companies’ roles in improving the sustainability of their agricultural supply chains.

-Prior to Stanford, Tannis worked in sustainable farmland investment and consulted for a variety of agricultural companies and NGOs.
+Prior to Stanford, Tannis worked in sustainable farmland investment and consulted for a variety of ag companies and NGOs.
 Tannis has been recognized as a Greenbiz 30 Under 30 recipient and a World Economic Forum Global Future Council Fellow.

 Our Advisors have been a great source of help in our set up phase and continue to support the Management Team by providing feedback and advice on past and planned club activities.
 They are all active Stanford alumni who bring in years of experience and diverse perspectives from a number of sectors within food & agriculture.